 Upon checking with the UK naming authority it is not possible for a ‘Peb’ to become a ‘Pev’ in English language naming tradition.
 The original name must therefore have been the one William de Jumieges wrote down.
 Further research has established that Hastings port was one and a half miles upstream on the Combe Haven at the time and therefore must have been close to Wylting Farm (Hastings on the other side of the river).

 Whilst it may answer the question “Where did the Norman land"? it now confirms Hastings as the landing site of the Norman army.
 However, it does not explain the issue of why after twenty or so years the Bayeux Tapestry was hung in Bayeux Cathedral.
-It is considered wholly authentic, because it was viewed by those who took part in the battle, featuring the words ‘Ad Pevensey’ embroydered on the central section crossing the Channel.
+It is considered wholly authentic, because it was viewed by those who took part in the battle, featuring the words ‘Ad Pevensey’ embroidered on the central section crossing the Channel.